-Has your neighborhood been hit by hail or severe storms?
-Enter your zip code to check for recent severe weather events in your area — free, instant, and no signup required.
+Has your house been hit by hail or severe storms?
+Enter your address to check for recent severe weather events near your home — free, instant, and no signup required.

-Enter your zip code to check recent hail and storm activity near your home.
+Enter your address to check recent hail and storm activity near your house.
 Hidden damage could be costing you.

-Our storm and hail damage lookup tool queries NOAA severe weather databases to find recent hail events near your zip code.
-Enter any US zip code and within seconds you'll see a report showing hail event dates, hail sizes, event sources, and an overall severity rating for your area.
+Our storm and hail damage lookup tool queries NOAA severe weather databases to find recent hail events near your home.
+Enter your address and within seconds you'll see a report showing hail event dates, hail sizes, event sources, and an overall severity rating for your location.

 The tool is completely free and works for any location in the United States.
 Whether you're checking after a recent storm or wondering about past hail activity before buying a home, this lookup gives you the data you need to make informed decisions about your roof's condition.